regulus79/beautifulboulders/models/README.md

-This is where the generated model go
+#This is where the generated models (.obj) are saved.